 As it is important to keep the continuity of work of the Ethical Committee, according to the Statute, one internal member of the Ethical Committee shall be elected for a one year term and two member shall be elected for a two years term.
-Internal elected members of the Ethical Committee appointed in the following years shall be elected for a two years term, what means that a new Member of the Ethical Committee will be elected every year.
+Internal elected members of the Ethical Committee appointed in the following years shall be elected for a two years term, what means that a new Member, or Members (either one or two, depending on the year of election) of the Ethical Committee will be elected every year.